Battle of Berlin: Battle for the centre

 During the early hours of 30 April, Weidling informed Hitler in person that the defenders would probably exhaust their ammunition during the night.
 Hitler granted him permission to attempt a breakout through the encircling Red Army lines.
 That afternoon, Hitler and Braun committed suicide and their bodies were cremated not far from the bunker.
 In accordance with Hitler's last will and testament, Admiral Karl Dönitz became the President of the Reich and Joseph Goebbels became the new Chancellor of the Reich.

 As the perimeter shrank and the surviving defenders fell back, they became concentrated into a small area in the city centre.
 By now there were about 10,000 German soldiers in the city centre, which was being assaulted from all sides.
 One of the other main thrusts was along Wilhelmstrasse on which the Air Ministry, built of reinforced concrete, was pounded by large concentrations of Soviet artillery.
 The remaining German Tiger tanks of the Hermann von Salza battalion took up positions in the east of the Tiergarten to defend the centre against Kuznetsov's 3rd Shock Army (which although heavily engaged around the Reichstag was also flanking the area by advancing through the northern Tiergarten) and the 8th Guards Army advancing through the south of the Tiergarten.
 These Soviet forces had effectively cut the sausage-shaped area held by the Germans in half and made any escape attempt to the west for German troops in the centre much more difficult.

+The first day of May saw little close quarters combat.
+The intensity of the fight had died down, and was instead characterized by artillery barrages and sniper fire.
+In many parts of Berlin, officers began sending Volkstrum and Hitler Youth members back to their homes.

 During the early hours of 1 May, Krebs talked to General Vasily Chuikov, commander of the Soviet 8th Guards Army, (Note: Dollinger 1967, states 3 am, and Beevor 2003, 4 am, for Krebs' meeting with Chuikov.) informing him of Hitler's death and a willingness to negotiate a citywide surrender.
 They could not agree on terms because of Soviet insistence on unconditional surrender and Krebs' claim that he lacked authorisation to agree to that.
 Goebbels was against surrender.
 In the afternoon, Goebbels and his wife killed their children and then themselves.
 Goebbels's death removed the last impediment which prevented Weidling from accepting the terms of unconditional surrender of his garrison, but he chose to delay the surrender until the next morning to allow the planned breakout to take place under the cover of darkness.